maxieZZ/IntroductionToBitcoin/README.md

-README
-Max Grice

 # Basic Block-Chain Implementation in Python

-The following code is a command line program in Python that illustrate four main features of an implemented blockchain.
+The following code (navigate to folder "code" in main directory) is a command line program in Python that illustrate four main features of an implemented blockchain.
 These features included simplified elements of blockchain techniques such as wallet generation, mining for a nonce value, digital signatures and public private key encryption, transactions, and block validation.
 A more detailed list of features is outlined below:

 - Hashing and mining with a given difficulty
 - Wallet generation and validation with public private key encryption